 NearVision CK® (Conductive Keratoplasty)

-NearVision CK® is one of may options available at Cavanaugh Eye Center to reduce your dependence on glasses and contacts
+NearVision CK® Conductive keratoplasty is one of many options available at Cavanaugh Eye Center to reduce your dependence on glasses and contacts

 LASIK and lens implant surgery have surpassed the popularity of CK, but NearVision CK can still be a good option for many patients.
 CK technology is also being utilized to help patients with severe eye diseases, such as keratoconus.
 With recent advancements in corneal care, CK has the ability to help both diseased and healthy corneas see better.